Yaniv777/devops-interview/README.md

 In order to run the workflow you need:
 1. Go to the project's actions tab
+2. On the left panel, click on the .github/workflows/deploy.yml workflow
-2. Click "Run workflow"
+3. Click "Run workflow"
-3. Specify your site name & click "Run workflow"
+4. Specify your site name & click "Run workflow"

 ## Helm/Terraform